Japanese Patterns of Design

 Kanda Yabusoba, red maple leaves

 This Japanese noodles restaurant was established in 1880.
-The building once damaged with the fire, however, restored and reopened in 2014.
+The building, once damaged with the fire, however, was restored and reopened in 2014.

 Kikumasamune Tokusen 180ml – Smooth Japanese Sake, Kikumasamune